davedissian/compiler-rs/README.md

 - Calling functions no longer requires the "call" keyword
 - Functions can be called without storing the result
 - Semi-colons are optional
-- Functions can be declared inline (but are NOT closures... yet)
+- Lambdas (which cannot capture variables) can be declared inline
 - Pair types can be fully nested
 - Comments now use // rather than #